jordanlee124/MIPS-Copy-in-C/README.md

 Then, unzip this file open a terminal in the file location.

-You will need to have a text file with MIPS code that is able to be executed by this program.
+You will need to have a text file (e.g. text.txt) with MIPS code that is able to be executed by this program.
 (A MIPS code containing the operations mentioned above)

 In the terminal, run
 ```bash